folio-org/folio-org.github.io/_faqs/how-to-raise-devops-ticket.md

 Do not set "Priority" or "Assignee" or "Labels" or a specific numbered "Sprint".
 Those will be handled and scheduled by the team.

-Please do not clone old tickets, as it just tends to make a mess.
+Please do not clone old tickets.
+It just tends to make a mess by applying old settings, and re-sending irrelevant old notifications.

 For tickets related to the [FOLIO Developers](/) website, do follow the above-mentioned instructions and the additional specific [notes](/faqs/how-to-contribute-devdoc/#raising-jira-tickets).